diantyapitaloka/College-Trend/README.md

 ## 🍳🥘🍲 College-Trend 🍲🥘🍳
 - The bar chart displayed previously is quite good.
 However, the information it contains has not yet been explored in detail.
 For example, what if we want to see the trend in the number of students for each faculty from year to year
+- Comparing the percentage of students in each faculty helps identify which departments are expanding the fastest.
+This allows the university to allocate resources and staff more effectively based on demand.

 ## 🍳🥘🍲 Code 🍲🥘🍳
 - Terlampir code sebagai berikut: